 The challenge for improvement of crop varieties is determining how quantitative resistance genes apply to a specific pathogen.
 This has been the subject of extensive investigation, especially for important agronomic crops.
 The results from these studies are not necessarily straightforward.
 For example, analysis of corn mechanisms of resistance to Fusarium verticillioides, found that numerous chemical compounds, enzymes, and proteins were utilized.
 Structural enhancement was accomplished through the lignification of tissues.
 Defense responses also included the biosynthesis of many secondary metabolites such as shikimate, phenylpropanoid, flavonoid, terpenoid, and diterpenoid (Wang, et al., 2016).

 Although plants can utilize a range of techniques to defend themselves, some pathogens are still able to create a compatible response and cause infection.
-They accomplish this with many different strategies that specialize in combatting plant defense.
+They accomplish this with many different strategies that specialize in combating plant defense.
 Some pathogens can either metabolize or detoxify reactive oxygen species produced by the plant.
 To slow the accumulation of PR proteins, the pathogen will release fewer elicitor proteins.
 Some pathogens can exclude chitin from the cell walls of their infection apparatus, causing the surveillance system of the plant to misperceive the pathogen.

 Pathogens can also release elicitors that compete with the host receptors that bind to and identify chitin, once again concealing the pathogen.
 Strong, lignified cell walls can be degraded by some pathogens when they produce a higher concentration of pectolytic enzymes.
 The rapid degradation of pectin decreases structural integrity and leads to failure of plant defense.
 In a similar way, pathogens can use stronger hydrolytic enzymes, like esterases, to split esters that results in the degradation of plant cells.